ManevilleF/bevy_silk/README.md

 }
 ```

-Three `bevy_xpbd` components will be automatically inserted:
+Three `avian3d` components will be automatically inserted:

 * a `RigidBody::Kinematic`
 * a `Collider` which will be updated every frame to follow the cloth bounds